waynesutton/better-todo/README.md

 - **Sign in required** - Click the login icon in the sidebar to authenticate with Clerk
 - **Private data** - Each user has their own private todos and notes (completely isolated)
-- **Theme-aware icons** - Login/user icons automatically switch between dark and light variants
+- **Theme-aware icons** - Login/user icons automatically switch between dark, light, and tan variants
 - **Sign out** - Click your profile icon in the sidebar to sign out
 - **First-time users** - You'll see a "Sign In Required" modal when trying to create todos/notes
 - **Automatic user storage** - Your profile data is automatically saved to the database on first login
 - **Secure JWT tokens** - Authentication uses industry-standard JWT tokens with proper validation
-- **Ephemeral mode** - Unsigned users can use the app with local storage (data lost on refresh)
+- **Demo mode for logged out users** - Try creating up to 3 todos without signing up (data saved locally, lost on refresh)
+- **Feature showcase** - Welcome screen for unauthenticated users explaining app features and benefits

 ### Creating Todos